·3 min read

 Wave 1: Design Tokens and Color System

 New design tokens set the visual direction — warm cream backgrounds (--background), deeper sage as the primary color, coral reserved exclusively for recommended actions.
-Border radius set to 1rem for a softer, modern feel.
-Because every component reads from HSL CSS variables, this single change cascaded through the entire app automatically.

 Wave 2: Reusable UI Component Library